NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 Go ahead and run `sudo systemd-analyze security` on your system.
 You will notice _very quickly_ that it contains a lot of "UNSAFE" and "EXPOSED" services.
 First of all, do not worry.
 Your system is _probably safe_.
-The assessment done by Systemd, as I will emphasize time and time again, are **entirely arbitrary**.
+The assessments done by Systemd, as I will emphasize time and time again, are **entirely arbitrary**.
 They are rule-based score calculations based on your configuration, do not correspond to or reflect upon the actual vulnerability of your system; there is